 Renaming variables in the declaration of the parser or deparser lead to compilation errors.
-Function syntax is not supported.
+The P4 function syntax is not supported.
 For this reason our implementation uses #define statements instead of functions.

-4.4 Software based NAT64
+4.4 Software Based NAT64

 Both solutions Tayga and Jool worked flawlessly.
 However as expected, both solutions are CPU bound.
 Under high load scenarios both solutions utilise one core fully.
 Neither Tayga as a user space program nor Jool as a kernel module implement multi threading.